sromeyn22/MazeProject/README.md

 # maze-project
-ignore the commit message about opening the .idea folder in intellij open the MazeProject folder in intellij to edit the code
+ignore the commit message about opening the .idea folder to edit, open the MazeProject folder instead